Physique101/RepData_PeerAssessment1/README.md

 ## Instructions
-dataset.csv should be located in the same directory as the Rmd file.
+activity.csv should be located in the same directory as the Rmd file.

 ## Introduction